Iodinemacer198/MMS-OS-in-C/README.md

 # MMS-OS
 Molecular Multiverse Services Operating System, or simply MMS-OS, is a WIP operating system made with C

-This project is the C cousin in MMS-COSMOS, which should allow for more developmental freedom, at the cost of convenience.
+This project is the C cousin in MMS-COSMOS (private project), which should allow for more developmental freedom, at the cost of convenience.

 ## Features & Overview
 - Command line interface with some commands